OliverMaerz/elevio/README.md

 #### Setup

 Before using the application the `conf/api.conf.sample` needs to be copied over to `conf/api.conf` and the API key and token you want to use need to be specified.

 Alternatively, for the purpose of this demo, I have added a `conf/api.conf` with my read-only key/token to access the data, that I had used for development and testing (I had added some text form your API documentation as articles).
+The account would need to be re-activated from you side, though (the account has expired)

 The application was written using the Play 2.7 framework in IntelliJ - so reviewing it in IntelliJ should work out of the box.